FOXEL-Labs-Certification/geodetic-certification/README.md

-## Laboratory of Certification <br /> Geodesic certification
+## Laboratory of Certification <br /> Geodetic certification

 <p align="justify">
-The geodetic department of the laboratory of certification is committed to the establishment of certification procedure that are able to validate and quantify the quality of FOXEL photogrammetric results from the geodesy point of view.
+The geodetic department of the laboratory of certification is committed to the establishment of certification procedures that are able to validate and quantify the quality of FOXEL photogrammetric results from a geodetic point of view.
 </p>

 <p align="justify">